 Marriage Is An Astounding Gift

-The person who you intend to marry has entered into the mental model, they now dedicate their life to you.
-This means they decide that the days they live and life time of moments they could be sharing with someone else — are in fact given only to you.
+The person who you intend to marry has entered into the mental model, they now dedicate their lives to you.
+This means they decide that the days they live and a lifetime of moments they could be sharing with someone else — are in fact given only to you.
 This is a great gift.
 You can call it a great sacrifice, it is a gift.

 Both of you should recognize this before you begin.
 You will certainly understand it later.
 It is rarely understood before a marriage begins.